warcade/docs/guide/index.md

 A **plugin** is a self-contained unit of functionality.
 Each plugin can:

 - Display its own UI in the main window
-- Have its own tab in the tab bar
-- Add panels to the sidebars
-- Add buttons to the toolbar
-- Add items to the menu
+- Register panels, toolbar buttons, menus, and status items
 - Communicate with other plugins
 - Have its own backend (Rust code)